FrozenBeard/PirateCraftRP/README.md

 - Big annimated door sounds for when you open ```/doors``` on PirateCraft
 - PirateCraft spawn panoramic in main menu by [GodsDead](https://piratemc.com/members/GodsDead/)
 - Dark UI theme ported from Vanillatweaks 1.13 down to 1.12 by [GodsDead](https://piratemc.com/members/GodsDead/)
-- Pirate Shanties for music discs!
+- Pirate Shanties for music discs! (only in the shanty branch)
 - Custom 3D model guns for the quality armory plugin by [Markusi13](https://piratemc.com/members/Markusi13/)
 - Pirate Swords to replace normal swords
 - Vanilla Tweaks